pureai-ecosystem/purecpp/README.md

 ./module_cmake.sh
 ```

-The resulting libraries will be placed inside `Sandbox` dir
+The resulting libraries will be placed inside `Sandbox` dir:

 ```
 Sandbox/